jupyterlab/jupyterlab/docs/css.md

 Fifth, some CSS classes are used to distinguish different types of a widget:

-* `--jp-type-separator`: applied to menu items that are separators
+* `jp-type-separator`: applied to menu items that are separators
-* `--jp-type-directory`: applied to elements in the file browser that are directories
+* `jp-type-directory`: applied to elements in the file browser that are directories

 ## Edge cases